GalaDa220288/web-tryout/README.md

 # web-tryout
-html with tailwind css on github pages
+html with tailwindcss and deployment on github pages